 3.5.2 References

-Standard declaration of interests (DI) form for individuals applying to be appointed as members of Scientific Committees' Working Groups in a personal capacity
+Standard declaration of interests (DI) form for individuals applying to be appointed as members of Scientific Committees' Working Groups in a personal capacity by the European Commission

-Template declaration of absence of conflict of interest and confidentiality (6.5)
+Template declaration of absence of conflict of interest and confidentiality by the European Commission (6.5)

-Identifying conflicts of interests in public procurement procedures for structural actions
+Identifying conflicts of interests in public procurement procedures for structural actions a group of Member States' experts coordinated by OLAF's unit D2- Fraud Prevention of the European Commission

-Conflicts of Interest under EU procurement law
+Conflicts of Interest under EU procurement law byPublic Procurement Analysis (PPA).

 3.5.3 Technical design

-This issue was reviewed by the OCP helpdesk and the following conclusion was taken: "There has been some discussion of approvals and certification in open-contracting/standard#403 and the work in the Requirements Extension can potentially be used to model a requirement that a supplier needs to be certified in a particular way.".
+The issue of considering a "certificate" as a core extension was reviewed by the OCP helpdesk and the following conclusion was made: "There has been some discussion of approvals and certification in open-contracting/standard#403 and the work in the Requirements Extension can potentially be used to model a requirement that a supplier needs to be certified in a particular way.".
 Based on this, the following approach could be applied in the system to cover the DoI needs:

 3.5.3.1 Request of Declaration

-Since the declaration is the same for all the members of the evaluation panel (either single procurement officers or all the members), it can be designed as a common requirement under specific criteria, related to the organisation appointed as a procuring entity:
+Since the declaration is the same for all the members of the evaluation panel (either single procurement officers or all the members), it can be designed as a common requirement under specific criteria, related to the organisation appointed as a CA: